I just got a DUI or OVI. What is going to happen to me?

 Generally, the police will give you a stack of papers after charging you with DUI.
 Check those papers first.
 Often the impound information included.
 The police typically circle or highlight the information.
 If you find the information, call the impound lot to figure out if you can pick up your vehicle and what your will need.

 There are certain situations where the impound lot will not release the vehicle without a court order.
-Where there are one or more prior DUI convictions, the when the car may be subject to immobilization.
-Link to content.
+When there are one or more prior DUI convictions, the car may be subject to immobilization.
 Even without prior convictions, some impound lots mistakenly believe that they cannot release the car, even though there is no basis for them to hold it.

 The Columbus, Ohio DUI attorneys at Yavitch & Palmer can help work through these issues, even on weekends.
 No matter the situation, it’s usually a priority to get the car out of impound ASAP.
 There are daily impound fees that add up quickly.